winitzki/scall/tutorial/programming_dhall.md

 #### Import alternatives

-Dhall has features for providing alternative external resources when an import fails.
+Dhall has features for providing alternative external resources to be used when an import fails.
-Any number of alternative imports may be specified, separated by the question mark (`?`):
+Any number of alternative imports may be specified, separated by the question mark operator (`?`):

 ```dhall
 let Natural/lessThan = ./MyLessThanImplementation.dhall